neurons4me/CraftBeerChecker/README.md

       * Check the daily new offerings list against historic data and report on brand new (never released before) offerings

-* Reporting - (???)
+* Reporting - (Dajngo, AWS Lambda)

-      * Want to send emails out to communicate the analysis
+      * Send emails out to communicate the analysis and exceptions (when mail server is implemented with PersonalSite can use that after integration with PersonalSite)
-      * REST API to provide connections for services such as Amaxon Alexa (Flask?
-APIstar?)
+      * REST API to provide connections for services such as Amaxon Alexa (integrate with PersonalSite as a django app to present API))
       * Connect to Twitter API and autotweet daily results?